-Steps Suggested Timing (Hard DEADLINES are indicated) Description DecPC Review Process The DecPC meets to review all submitted Promotion Dossiers.
-April 13-16, 2021 If a decision on promotion is deferred, detailed reasons will be provided in writing to the Chair of the Department to be conveyed to the candidate.
-(Decanal Review meetings) The Chair will be invited to appear before the DecPC in support of a deferred candidate.
+Steps Suggested Timing (Hard DEADLINES are indicated) Description DecPC Review Process 11 February 13- 16, 2024 (Decanal Review meetings) and March 19 th and 20th, 2024 (Decanal Deferral meetings) Should be blocked in Chair's calendar.
+The DecPC meets to review all submitted Promotion Dossiers.
+If a decision on promotion is deferred, detailed reasons will be provided in writing to the Chair of the Department to be conveyed to the candidate.
+The Chair will be invited to appear before the DecPC in support of a deferred candidate.
 Additional documentation may be provided at this stage.
-If additional letters of reference are to be presented, and these must be from new referees.
-The Chair of the Department, the 11 May 4 and 5, 2021 (Decanal Deferral meetings) Chair of the DPC, if a separate one exists, and the candidate should all be involved in the preparation of additional information.
-In the event the Chair who has prepared and submitted the dossier has stepped down and is not available for a deferral meeting, the new Chair should work with the Chair of the DPC who oversaw the Should be blocked in submission of the dossier to present the material at the deferral meeting.
-Chair's calendar.
+If additional letters of reference are to be presented, these must be from new referees.
+The Chair of the Department, the Chair of the DPC, if a separate one exists, and the candidate should all be involved in the preparation of additional information.
+In the event the Chair who has prepared and submitted the dossier has stepped down and is not available for a deferral meeting, the new Chair should work with the Chair of the DPC who oversaw the submission of the dossier to present the material at the deferral meeting.
 The DecPC finalizes its recommendations to the Dean to promote or not to promote.
 Dean's Review After review, the Dean advises Chairs of the DecPC recommendations.
 Chairs should advise candidates with detailed reasons where the decision is not to recommend promotion.
-The Dean makes recommendations for promotion to the Provost and sends the Provost a report concerning the candidates for promotion.
-12 May and June, 2021 Provostial Review The Provost reviews the Dean's report and informs Academic Board of the names of those promoted.
+12 April or May, 2024 The Dean makes recommendations for promotion to the Provost and sends the Provost a report concerning the candidates for promotion.
+Provostial Review The Provost reviews the Dean's report and informs Academic Board of the names of those promoted.
 Chairs are notified immediately with detailed reasons concerning faculty who have not been recommended to the Provost for promotion.
 Chairs should notify unsuccessful candidates with written detailed reasons as soon as possible.
-13 July 1, 2021 Approved promotions are effective.
+13 July 1, 2024 Approved promotions are effective.